Create charts in Splunk Observability Cloud 🔗

 Once you have an initial plan for the metrics you want to display on your chart, there are various ways to create a chart, depending on your starting point.

-You can’t add charts to a built-in dashboard; for more information, see Modify built-in dashboards and their charts.
+You can’t add charts to a built-in dashboard.
+For more information, see Built-in dashboards.

 To create one or more simple charts on a new or existing dashboard, see Create simple charts using Splunk Observability Cloud.
 This technique is also a good choice if you want to see what metrics are available, because you can see them in the Metrics Sidebar.